rajput-vishal01/webdev-cohort/readme.md

 # Web Development Cohort-2 Journey 🚀

-This repository documents my journey of learning and building projects while completing the **Cohort-2** course by Harkirat Singh.
+This repository documents my journey of learning and building projects while completing the **Cohort-2** course by Harkirat Singh and watching other tutorials on YT.
 It includes my progress, notes, assignments, and projects that showcase my understanding of web development concepts.

 ## 🗂 Repository Structure